Network-Titan/Spencer-Public-Ninja-One-Scripts/README.md

 # Disclaimer

-This project is licensed under the [MIT License](LICENSE), allowing you to use, modify, and distribute the code freely, with minimal restrictions.
+My scripts are licensed under the [MIT License](LICENSE), allowing you to use, modify, and distribute the code freely, with minimal restrictions.
 While I strive to ensure the code is functional and reliable, it is provided **"as is"**, without warranty of any kind.

 By using this code, you acknowledge that: